skruv/skruv/index.md

 ## Webcomponents

-Webcomponents should work normally by creating them with `h` like this: `h('my-web-component')({myattribute: 'value', opaque: true}, div({}, 'childnode'))`.
+Webcomponents should work normally by creating them with `h` like this: `h('my-web-component', {myattribute: 'value', opaque: true}, div({}, 'childnode'))`.
 Be sure to set opaque to true so that skruv does not try to handle the elements shadow dom.

 <script src="https://unpkg.com/marked@1.2.0/marked.min.js"></script>
 <link href="https://unpkg.com/prismjs@1.21.0/themes/prism.css" rel="stylesheet" />